develop-me/bootcamp--week-09-10--react/challenges/02-api/README.md

 - Use Postman to check your API requests if you're not sure what you need to send.

-## Setup

-- Put these components in a `blog` directory inside your existing React app.
-- Make sure you've got React Router installed

 ## APIs with React

+We're going to add a "News" section to our (quite bizarre) app.

-For all of these challenges use the [`restful.training`](https://github.com/develop-me/restful.training#restfultraining) API that you worked with in the Laravel week.
+We'll use the [`restful.training`](https://github.com/develop-me/restful.training#restfultraining) API that you worked with when your first learnt about APIs.
 (You'll need the password `wsYZzT8_m_pwBNDjSk77` to sign-up if you've lost your login.)

+### Setup

+- Put these components in a `news` directory inside your existing React app.
+- Make sure you've got React Router installed

 Make sure you install the axios library and then setup a config file that looks something like this: